 - To deliver services and facilities to you e.g. IT service, library, sports and accommodation

-- To provide you with of advice and support e.g. on academic, wellbeing or careers matters
+- To provide you with advice and support e.g. on academic, wellbeing or careers matters

-- To offer you support if you have declared a disability e.g. develop a disability action plan and support you to access funding
+- To offer you support if you have declared a disability e.g. in order to develop a disability action plan and support you to access funding

 - To administer, monitor and provide assurance of fee, bursary and scholarship payments